osawa-naotaka/unisearch/README.md

      - Higher false positive rate for CJK-like languages
      - Less precise fuzzy search for CJK-like languages
      - Limited result metadata
-     - The score is a simple TF, and the weight is not reflected.

 ## Performance